The US Air Force (USAF) has announced a major upgrade of the combat aircraft to be stationed at strategic air bases in Japan.

 In the South China Sea Chinese coast guard units have harassed Filipino coast guard and civilian vessels, while Beijing operates daily flights of combat aircraft near Taiwan.

-Another exercise saw a USMC Bell AH-1Z attack helicopter use an AGM-179 Joint Air-to-Ground Missile to destroy a moving target vessel in the South China Sea.
+Another exercise saw a USMC Bell AH-1Z attack helicopter use a Lockheed AGM-179 Joint Air-to-Ground Missile to destroy a moving target vessel in the South China Sea.

 “The missile can be used to defend key maritime terrain against a wide-range of targets from armoured vehicles to maritime patrol craft during conflict,” says the USMC.